liquinlab/elm-smile/docs/coding/randomization.md

 [Developing](/coding/developing)), you can also override the seed ID.
 By doing so, you can recreate exactly what a participant saw when they completed the experiment (or what you yourself saw in a previous run of the experiment).
-To do so, in the dev toolbar randomization dropdown, replace the contents of the textbox with the seed ID you'd like to use.
-Then click the arrow button to the right of the textbox.
+To do so, go to the "Random" tab in the dev console, then replace the contents of the seed textbox with the seed ID you'd like to use.
+Click "Update seed" to the right of the textbox.
 You will now be viewing the experiment using randomization with that seed.